Dolores O'Riordan: 2009–2012: Comeback and Roses

 On 25 August 2009, while promoting her solo album No Baggage in New York City on 101.9 RXP radio, O'Riordan announced the Cranberries Reunion World Tour of 107 concerts.
-Following the statement, O'Riordan reported that she thought about how much she missed the band before making the decision to tour again, saying of Lawler and the two Hogan brothers that "they're a big part of my heart and soul".
-In October 2009, O'Riordan attended, along with actresses Tessa Thompson and Emma Bates, an event at The Westwood Theatre in Ontario, after a screening of South Dakota: A Woman's Right to Choose, a film about teenage pregnancy and abortion.
-O'Riordan moderated a discussion with high school pupils; she remained neutral and allowed the girls to formulate their own opinions.
+O'Riordan reported that she had thought about how much she missed the band before making the decision to tour again.
+She added that Lawler and the two Hogan brothers were "a big part of my heart and soul".
 O'Riordan and the Cranberries allowed their songs "Dreams", "Empty" along with "Apple Of My Eye" and "Stupid", to feature in the film released in the US in October 2013.

 The Cranberries reformed and the tour began in North America in mid-November, followed by South America in mid-January 2010 and Europe in March 2010.
 The band played songs from O'Riordan's solo albums, many of The Cranberries' classics, as well as new songs.
 In 2010, O'Riordan told Billboard magazine that playing with Fergal Lawler, Noel, and Mike Hogan worked better dynamically with her voice.
-By 2010, O'Riordan suffered from vocal cord nodules which caused her doctor to prescribe six weeks of inability to perform.
+By 2010, O'Riordan suffered from vocal cord nodules which caused her doctor to prescribe six weeks of rest from performing.
 Consequently, concert dates were cancelled and postponed, but the recurring problem persisted until 2012.

 On 1 July 2011, a concert entitled "TU Warszawa"—"Here, Warsaw" was the main event of the inauguration of Poland's presidency of the EU council.
 O'Riordan performed "Zombie" and "I Lied" (English version of the Polish song "Skłamałam") with the Sinfonia Varsovia Orchestra, in Warsaw, Poland.
 At this point in her career, to keep up with her bookings, negotiations and finances, O'Riordan began to be managed by Danny Goldberg, former Kurt Cobain and Nirvana manager.
 Goldberg has also managed Sonic Youth and Courtney Love's band Hole.
 O'Riordan celebrated the reunion by touring with the Cranberries across Asia in July 2011, where the crowd was "impressed with her wide vocal range and strong vocal control".
 During the six years of their hiatus, O'Riordan and Noel Hogan occasionally shared ideas.
 In 2011, they recorded their sixth album, Roses with longtime producer Stephen Street, released in February 2012.